txstate-etc/svelte-components/docs/stores.md

 `derivedStore` is designed to allow you to compile data from one or more parent stores into another read-only store.
 Each time any parent store changes, we'll run a function to derive a new state from the parent state(s).
-This is extremely similar to svelte's `derived` store, but subscribers will only be notified if the derived state has changed (uses fast-deep-equal instead of svelte's shallow equality).
+This is extremely similar to svelte's `derived` store, but subscribers will only be notified if the derived state has changed (uses a deep-equal instead of svelte's shallow equality).
 ```typescript
 const num1Store = new Store(5)
 const num2Store = new Store(7)